 Spoken word recordings for English Heritage

 Whitby Abbey’s magnificent ruins tower above the North Yorkshire coastline.
-Nuns and monks first lived on the site in the seventh century, and finally left when King Henry VIII dissolved the monasteries, nine hundred years later.
+Nuns and monks first lived on the site in the seventh century, and finally left when King Henry VIII closed all monasteries, nine hundred years later.
 Over an even longer sweep of time, however, this clifftop place has inspired stories – from sunny and playful, to gothic and ghastly.

 English Heritage commissioned me to retell the site’s legends and myths, drawing on historical fact, to help new audiences explore this unique location.
 You can hear me reading one of the resulting stories below, by kind permission of English Heritage.
-All five stories are now available in the new museum at Whitby Abbey which reopened in April 2019.
+All five stories are now available in the new museum at Whitby Abbey.
+It reopened in April 2019 after a £1.5 million redevelopment during which I was delighted to develop the museum text, site text and the interactive Ammonite Trail for family visitors.

 The other stories that you can hear in the new museum displays at Whitby Abbey include: